mstksg/inCode/copy/entries/io-purity.md

 *instructions for Parsec to parse a string*.
 That is, given a `Parsec` instruction data structure (which is just a list of instructions for Parsec) and a string, Parsec (the library) will return to you a parsed string, following the instructions in the instruction data structure.
+A single `Parsec Int` object doesn't actually parse anything.
+But it can be used by Parsec to parse a string and return an `Int` from the parsing act.

 [parsec]: http://hackage.haskell.org/package/parsec